 - 1. Complete a two-year (450 hours) post-doctoral master's degree in clinical psychopharmacology, focusing on physiology, pathophysiology, neuroscience, pharmacology, clinical psychopharmacology, and legal/ethical issues; - 2.
 Pass the national board examination (Psychopharmacology Examination for Psychologists); - 3.
-Complete a preceptorship under the supervision of a physician (MD/DO) or prescribing psychologist; and, - 4.
+Complete a preceptorship under the supervision of a physician (MD/DO) that comprises at least 100 patients and 400 hours of direct clinical contact; and, - 4.
 Prescribe psychotropic agents via a collaborative agreement with primary care providers.